 Five Favorite Super Foods for Strong and Healthy Teeth:

 #1 – Bone Broth

 Though it may sound a bit barbaric, bone broth is simply a broth made from bones and leftover meat- the perfect base to the universal superfood – grandma’s chicken soup.
 It can be made from beef, lamb, pork, or fish too (the latter being especially good for teeth).
 Unlike the canned or cartoned varieties of store bought stock, homemade broth is loaded with minerals, gelatin, and collagen all necessary for strong teeth, bones, hair, and nails.
 Bone broth is a digestive elixir that nurses the weak and gives superpowers to the strong.
 Make a big pot at one time and freeze by the quart or in ice cube trays.
 You can use it for quick soups and savory stews, pour it over meals in gravy, drink it warm or cold, or use it instead of water to cook your properly prepared grains or beans.
+Don’t want to make your own?
+Buy bone broth online here.
 If you live in LA, you can have wonderful bone broth delivered to your door from Real Food Devotee.
 Easy-peasy.

 #2 – Raw Dairy

 Just like mamma said, “Drink your milk to grow big and strong,” but with a two caveats -choose raw dairy (not pasteurized or homogenized) and make sure it comes from cows grazing grass out on pasture.
 Raw milk, cream, butter, cheese, yogurt, etc will be loaded with calcium, vitamin D, vitamin K2, and other important nutrients, and since it is not pasteurized, the body will be able to assimilate those nutrients with ease.
 For extra healing power for your teeth as well as the rest of your body, take a High Vitamin Butter Oil supplement.

 #3 – Liver